sanj0/salty-engine/README.md

 - ... (probably missed some points here) ...

 # Build instructions
-To get a usable JAR of this library, you can whether download an existing release [here](https://github.com/edgelord314/salty-engine/releases/) or build one yourself following these instructions:
+To get a usable JAR of this library, you can either download an existing release [here](https://github.com/edgelord314/salty-engine/releases/) or build one yourself following these instructions:

 0. Requirements:
     - [git](https://git-scm.com) has to be installed properly